cryptomator/cryptomator.github.io/content/compliance/nis2.en.md

 ctabutton: "Encrypt Your Cloud Storage Now"

 cardtitle: "NIS2 Directive"
-cardtext: "Cryptomator helps you meet the strict requirements of the NIS2 Directive for cybersecurity with end-to-end encryption."
+cardtext: "Meet the strict requirements of the NIS2 Directive for cybersecurity with Cryptomator's end-to-end encryption."
 ---

 # NIS2 Directive: Higher Standards for Cybersecurity From October 2024